microsoft/onnxruntime-training-examples/distilbert-finetune/README.md

 #### AzureML Workspace
 - An AzureML workspace is required to run this demo.
 Download the config.json file ([How to get config.json file from Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#workspace)) for your workspace.
 - The workspace should have a gpu cluster.
 This demo was tested with GPU cluster of SKU [Standard_ND40rs_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/ndv2-series).
 See this document for [creating gpu cluster](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python).
 We do not recommend running this demo on `NC` series VMs which uses old architecture (K80).
-- Additionally, you'll need to create a custom ACPT (Azure Container for PyTorch) Curated Environment with PyTorch >=1.12.1 and the following pip dependencies:
+- Additionally, you'll need to create a [Custom Curated Environment ACPT](https://learn.microsoft.com/en-us/azure/machine-learning/resource-curated-environments) with PyTorch >=1.12.1 and the following pip dependencies:
 ```
 pip install azureml-core accelerate datasets transformers
 ```